Employees Name Company an Employer of Choice for 16th Consecutive Year

 TORONTO, Jan.
-19, 2012 /CNW/ - For the 15th year in a row, Four Seasons has been named by its employees to FORTUNE magazine's list of the "100 Best Companies to Work For".
-As one of only 13 organizations to have the distinction of being recognized every year since the list launched in 1998, Four Seasons is a FORTUNE "All Star".
+16, 2013 /CNW/ - For 16 years in a row, Four Seasons has been named by its employees to FORTUNE magazine's list of the "100 Best Companies to Work For".
+It is one of only a handful of organizations to have the distinction of being recognized every year since the list launched in 1998.

 For more information, please contact:

 Director of Corporate Public Relations

 SOURCE: Four Seasons Hotels and Resorts